 - Report the incident to your insurance company and ask if you should file claim with other driver’s insurance company.

 - Consult with an experienced Virginia auto accident lawyer to evaluate the facts and circumstances surrounding the accident.

 - Obtain an estimate for repair/replacement of property from your Insurance Company - this valuation will serve as the amount you can recover.
 If you are not happy with the figure from your insurance company, seek outside quotes.

 - When/If the other party's insurance company contacts you; your best response is to have them get in touch with your attorney.
 Because an experienced attorney will have your best interest when handling your loss.

 - Don’t accept the first offer you get.
 Rushing to settlement can be a costly mistake.
 Once you sign their forms, no future claims can be made.
 Consult an experienced Virginia auto accident lawyer.

-If you or a loved one was involved in an auto crash, it is vital that you contact an experienced legal professional to protect your interests.
+If you or a loved one was involved in an auto crash, it is vital that you contact an experienced personal injury attorney to protect your interests.
 You may be entitled to compensation for your injuries.
-To learn more, contact a Virginia car accident attorney with over a decade of experience representing auto accident victims.
+To learn more, contact a with over a decade of experience representing auto accident victims.
 For a consultation, call our office today at 888-691-9319.